Tanya Turner: Series Three

 Tanya, meanwhile, began an affair with new signing, Conrad Gates, a bisexual who had always shared an open relationship with Bollywood star wife, Amber.
 It became clear to an extremely jealous Amber, who loathed Tanya, that the fling she urged her husband to end was becoming more serious.
-Tanya discovered that Conrad was also playing away with closet gay team-mate, Noah, and after Conrad dumped him, she set him up with a rent boy and had the whole scene filmed and shown to the world to make sure he didn't get involved with Conrad again.
+Tanya discovered that Conrad was also hooking up with his closeted gay teammate, Noah, and after Conrad dumped him, she set him up with a rent boy and had the whole scene filmed and shown to the world to make sure he didn't get involved with Conrad again.

 Amber was then abducted and Conrad decided to cool his affair with Tanya, but she exposed Amber as a liar and that the kidnapping incident was set up to make Conrad finish with Tanya.
 The disgusted team captain decided to leave Amber and move in with Tanya after she watched Frank die of a heart attack after realising that rampant sex wasn't good for his dodgy heart.

 Life became tough for Conrad and Tanya when Amber began stalking them, going as far as attempting to hang herself outside their front door.
 She found out that she was pregnant, and Conrad asked her to move in with him and Tanya so he could keep a watchful eye on her.
-Not long after, Tanya was revealed to be in the family way, and was devastated when a video of Frank was delivered to her by his lawyer, Mr Davis who said that frank had asked him to deliver it to her on receiving "such happy news".
+Not long after, Tanya was revealed to be pregnant, and was devastated when a video of Frank was delivered to her by his lawyer, Mr Davis who said that frank had asked him to deliver it to her on receiving "such happy news".
 In the video Frank told Tanya that "latex is so fragile and you were always so vigorous with me", thus his condoms were very weak.
 Tanya got one of the remaining condoms from Frank's old drawer and filled it with water, only for the liquid to come shooting out of mini holes.
 She realised that Frank had been doing this all along and the unborn child could be his.
 After a row about Tanya having a baby and moving in with Conrad, Amber planted cocaine in Tanya's handbag.